 Innovative Technology Applications

-• Robotics: Vegetation removal and excavations at range areas that present higher explosive/safety risk
+• Robotics: Vegetation removal, excavations, and sifting at range areas that present higher explosive/safety risk

 • Range Assessments: Aerial survey and imagery to evaluate impact areas and overall condition of the range complex.